 Take a look at some of the common “shoulds” or rules that many people live by.
 Are any of these relevant to you?

-I should be normal or like everyone else (I shouldn’t be different)
+- I should be the same as everyone else (I shouldn’t be different)

-I should put other people’s needs before my own
+- I should put other people’s need before my own

 The trouble with “shoulds” is that they are inflexible.
 While there is no problem with wanting or preferring things to be a certain way, when we believe that things must be a certain way we make ourselves feel bad.